 How To Delete Old Emails In Gmail

-If you’ve been using your Gmail inbox for a while, then the chances are that it contains many old emails that can safely be deleted.
-But how do you delete only old messages without also deleting newer emails along with them?
-With a simple search query.
+If you’ve been using your mailbox for a while, then chances are it contains many old messages that can safely be removed.
+But how do you clean up only old messages without also deleting newer emails along with them?
+It's done with a simple search query.

-Let’s explain how Gmail search queries work on an example.
+Let's explain how Gmail search queries work with an example.
 Our goal will be to delete all messages from social networks that are older than a year.
-Here’s how to that using the native search feature:
+Here’s how to do that using the native search feature:

 Step 1: Craft your search query

-The search bar in Gmail is much more useful than it may seem at first.
-In addition to making it possible to find specific emails based on their sender, subject, and text, it can also be used to display groups of similar email messages based on shared criteria, such as their category and age (follow our guide on how to delete all emails from one sender in Gmail).
+The search bar in Gmail is much more useful than it may first appear.
+In addition to finding specific emails based on their sender, subject, and text, it can also display groups of similar email messages based on shared criteria like category and age.

-Gmail will then let you narrow down the search results even further by displaying a series of contextually aware buttons under the search bar.
-We won’t use them for the purposes of this article, but you can explore them on your own.
+Gmail will then allow you to further narrow down the search results by displaying a series of contextually-aware buttons under the search bar.
+We won’t be using them for the purposes of this article, but you are encouraged to explore them on your own.

 Step 2: Select all search results

-Assuming that you’ve correctly filtered out your inbox so that only emails from social media networks that are older than one year are visible, you can now go ahead and click the Select box.
-All visible email messages will be selected.
+Assuming you've correctly filtered your inbox so that only emails from social media networks older than one year are visible, you can now proceed to click the Select box (All).
+Initially, only the first visible 100 email messages will be selected.

-If there’s any specific email message that you don’t want to delete, now’s the time to click the checkbox next to it to deselect it.
+Next, click the ‘Select all conversations that match this search’ option to select all messages matching your search query.
+If there's a specific email you don't want to delete, now is the time to click the checkbox next to it to deselect it.

 Step 3: Delete selected emails